marcelcases/svm-model/README.md

 accuracy = 0.930435
 ````

 The accuracy for this dataset is acceptable.
-The high dimensionality of this dataset (57) allows the hyperplane to be more optimal than in cases with reduced dimensionality.
+The high dimensionality of this dataset (R<sup>57</sup>) allows the hyperplane to be more optimal than in cases with reduced dimensionality.

 The number of iterations needed for computing the dual solution (19) is lower than the iterations needed for the primal (22).

 ## Conclusions

 The tests performed show that both the dual and the primal versions of the SVM converge to the same results.
 The separation hyperplane calculated from the dual model is always the same hyperplane as in the primal model.
+We can use the most convenient version depending on the dataset.
 For larger datasets, the dual problem is usually faster than the primal.

 ## References